CaseyOchieng/Todo-reacp-app/README.md

 # TODO Application
 Welcome to our task management website!
-Our platform is designed to help you keep track of your tasks and stay organized, no matter how busy your life gets.
+Our platform is a user-friendly and intuitive tool designed to help you keep track of your tasks and stay organized, no matter how busy your life gets.

-Creating an account is quick and easy - simply click on the "Sign Up" button and fill in your information.
-Once you've created your account, you'll be able to access all of our features, including the ability to create, update, and delete tasks.
+- Creating an account is quick and easy.
+Simply click on the "Sign Up" button and fill in your information.
+Once you have created your account, you will have access to all of our features, including the ability to create, update, and delete tasks.

-To create a new task, simply click on the "New Task" button and enter the details of the task you want to add.
+- To create a new task, click on the "New Task" button and enter the necessary details.
 You can set a due date, assign a priority level, and add any additional notes or attachments you need to keep track of.

-To update a task, simply click on the task you want to edit and make any necessary changes.
+- Updating a task is just as simple.
+Click on the task you want to edit and make any necessary changes.
 You can update the due date, priority level, and any other details as needed.

-If you no longer need a task on your list, you can easily delete it by clicking on the task and selecting "Delete".
+- If you no longer need a task on your list, you can easily delete it by clicking on the task and selecting "Delete".
 This will remove the task from your list and free up space for new tasks.

-Our platform is designed to be intuitive and user-friendly, so you can focus on getting things done instead of getting bogged down by complex software.
-Whether you're a busy professional, a student, or a busy parent, our task management website is the perfect tool to help you stay on top of your to-do list and achieve your goals.
+Our platform is built with Node.js for the back-end, and HTML, CSS, JavaScript, and React for the front-end.

 ## Functionality
 - Register/Login: Users should be able to create an account or log in to the application to use its features.